MaxDeBy/toolscript-docs/CrossExamC.md

 That will take care of the press condition.
 And to end it by objecting, execute the newly added FinishCrossExam Instruction in a frame that gets executed through the PickEvidence Instruction mentioned below.

 A Cross Examination, just like Frames, is a Container Instructions, meaning they can host multiple Instructions inside.
 Other than Frames, however, you are limited to what kind of Instructions you can add to the CEs body.

+## Statements
 In a Cross Examination, you only can use Statement Instructions.
 Statement Instructions are also Container Instructions, hence they use the Container brackets "<" and ">".
 But they are also limited.
 But rather than the kinds they are limited to, Statement Instructions are limited by number.
 They only allow two plus one optional Regular Instruction.
 Any more or any less will fail to load the script.